KNBnoob1/rekt/README.md

-# rekt
-My attempt at making a malicious program
+My first attempt at making a malicious program.
+It doesn't do any damage to your system or anything, just an annoyance